Damage and recovery of flagella in soil bacteria exposed to shear within long microchannels: Discussion

-It has been observed that the subpolar flagellum acts as a mechanosensor that regulates the induction of lateral flagella, i.e., destabilisation of the subpolar flagellum induces a higher synthesis of lateral flagella~\cite{18mengucci2020}.
-This stimulus is unidirectional, and damage of lateral flagella does not influence the expression of the subpolar flagellum.
+It has been observed that the subpolar flagellum acts as a mechanosensor that regulates the induction of lateral flagella, i.e., destabilization of the subpolar flagellum induces a higher synthesis of lateral flagella~\cite{18mengucci2020}.
+This stimulus is unidirectional, and the breakup of lateral flagella does not influence the expression of the subpolar flagellum.
 Taken together, these observations suggest that lateral flagella act as a protection mechanism for the subpolar flagellum.

-In brief, this work at the interface between physics and microbiology of soil bacteria, demonstrates that simple measurements of bacteria motility under shear flows in microdevices with long and thin microchannels can be helpful to better understand the two flagellar systems of \textit{B. diazoefficiens}, a bacterium widely used as a biofertilizer.
-With these tools, we hope to inspire new microfluidic applications in sustainable agriculture.